 After a guardianship has been created, a ward no longer has the power or right to exercise the powers and rights that have been given to the guardian to exercise on the ward's behalf.
 Unlike guardianships, financial powers of attorney and medical powers of attorney do not restrict the powers and rights of a principal but authorize an agent to exercise those powers as well.
-Durable powers of attorney are often used as effective capacity planning tools in order to avoid costly guardianships.
-The durable aspect of a power of attorney denotes that the agent retains his or her given powers to act even if the principal were to become incapacitated after the document's execution.
+Durable powers of attorney are often used as effective tool in avoiding costly guardianships.
+The characterization of a power of attorney as "durable" indicates that the agent retains the powers granted to him or her even if the principal becomes incapacitated after the document's execution.

-Establishing capacity planning documents can provide a caregiver control in the determination of the guardians appointed for a person with special needs in the event a guardianship is ever necessary.
+Establishing documents that contemplate incapacity can provide a caregiver control in the determination of the guardians appointed for a person with special needs in the event a guardianship is ever necessary.
 Durable powers of attorney for financial transactions and medical care also provide an effective hedge against guardianship proceedings and may negate their necessity, depending on the situation.
-If necessary, caregivers of a person with special needs should begin the process to have a guardianship established and in place several months before the individual with special needs actually reaches adulthood.
+If necessary, caregivers of a person with special needs should begin the process to have a guardianship established, and in place, several months before the individual with special needs actually reaches adulthood.